sergeierbin/portfolio/README.md

 - Sales amounts and profitability by products
 - Sales amounts, costs, and profitability by products in a cross table
-- Product cost, price, and discount
+- Product cost, price, and discount in a cross table
 - Change in sales volume over time

 <p align="center">